 Older males seeking paternity should undergo general age-related health screening including colonoscopy, prostate evaluation and blood pressure and cholesterol screening.
 Additionally, these men should be advised on the potential decline in sperm quantity and quality and potential impact on offspring.
 Psychosocial concerns should also be considered such as the ability of older parents to meet the physical and emotional demand of parenting.

-To learn more about screening for risks to male fertility, schedule a free phone consult with Dr. Ekpo, a fetility doctor in San Francisco, by clicking the button below.
+To learn more about screening for risks to male fertility, schedule a free phone consult with Dr. Ekpo, a fetility doctor in San Francisco.